Menu

 two wins

-While it might look like the Pirelli Cinturato All Season SF3 is better than the Michelin CrossClimate 3 Sport purely based on the higher number of test wins, tires are very complicated objects which means where one tire is better than the other can be more important in real world use.
+The Michelin CrossClimate 3 Sport and Pirelli Cinturato All Season SF3 have an equal number of test wins.
+However, tires are very complicated objects which means where one tire is better than the other can be more important in real world use.

 Let's look at how the two tires compare across multiple tire test categories.